 About Capt.
 Mark “Sharky” Alexander

-Captain Mark “Sharky” Alexander started diving nearly 25 years ago as a Public Safety Diver for the Springfield/Sangamon Counta ESDA rescue squad in Illinois.
-Sharky is an active technical diver, closed circuit rebreather instructor and expedition leader, arranging and coordinating exploration expeditions around the world.
+Captain Mark “Sharky” Alexander started diving nearly 25 years ago as a Public Safety Diver for the Springfield/Sangamon County ESDA rescue squad in Illinois.
+Sharky is an active recreational, technical, and closed circuit rebreather instructor and expedition leader, arranging and coordinating exploration expeditions around the world.

 - IANTD CCR Normoxic Trimix Instructor